AngeloDotNet/EFCoreGeneric/README.md

-# EFCore Generic Library V3
+# Entity Framework Core Generic

 If you like this repository, please drop a :star: on Github!